 They’re festive.
 They’re creamy.
 They’re crispy.
 They’re perfectly imperfect.
-This recipe is fabulous for so many reasons but mostly because it is forgiving AF.
+This recipe is one of my best for so many reasons but mostly because it is forgiving AF.
 Have fun with it, add what you know you like and remove what you know you don’t.
 Christmas is about good food, family and enjoying each others company, so make sure you’re feeding to please your guests and not feeling restricted to this EXACT recipe!

-I am so jealous knowing you’re at home, reading this and getting ready to make this recipe.
+I am so jealous knowing you’re at home, reading this recipe for the perfect pot pie and getting ready to make this recipe.
 Please think of me while you spoon into this crispy outside and steamy, creamy pot pie.

 Love from Your Greek Food Goddess XOX